Include High-Quality Stock Images for Free in Your FireDrum Newsletters

 Where to Use Free Stock Photos

 Implement and optimize Pixabay’s free stock images in your email’s header, footer, and body area.
 The purpose of stock photos is 1) to maximize the visual appeal of your email campaigns and 2) to break up long walls of text throughout your newsletter.
-Stock photos should not replace the image of your actual product or members of your team.
+Stock photos should not replace the image of your actual product or contacts of your team.
 Instead, they should be used to enhance the topic of your message.
 For example, adding a high-quality photo of the American flag might be a nice addition to your President’s or Memorial Day’s email.

 Email Feature Details